background

 Leveraging company resources: The "old school" approach that still has its place

-Some guides will tell you to check the company’s About Us page, look for team members on their website, review press releases, or browse conference attendee lists and speaker rosters.
-And that’s not bad advice.
+Some guides will tell you to check the company's About Us page, look for team members on their website, review press releases, or browse conference attendee lists and speaker rosters.
+That's not bad advice.

 It can uncover key contacts that don't show up in databases, especially at smaller companies or in industries where people are less active on LinkedIn.